DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP008.md

 ## Description

-Don't assign member with injected and created disposables.
-It creates a confusing ownership situation.
+Don't assign member with injected and created disposables It creates a confusing ownership situation.

 ## Motivation